Are password managers secure?

 Con: Password manager breach

 Another potential negative aspect of a password manager is if the password manager itself is breached.
-However, even if a breach occurs, the data in your password manager should be encrypted and stored elsewhere, and password managers do not retain your master password.
+However, even if a breach occurs, the data in your password manager should be encrypted and stored elsewhere, and good password managers do not retain your vault password.

-What happens if you forget your master password?
+What happens if you forget your vault password?
 Most password managers will lock you out of your vault.
-You'll have to reset every password yourself.
-So be sure to write down your master password and store it in a safe place.
+That means you’ll have to fill in the passwords you can remember, at least until you can back in again.

 Con: Setup

 One thing you will have to do when initially setting up your password manager is to remember and enter your current usernames and passwords for every site and account.
+(Although some password managers—including Norton’s—will ask to store your password the first time you log in to a site after you’ve installed their software.)
 After you’ve entered each username and password, your password manager will then remember that login information for you going forward.

 Con: Cost

-Most password managers aren't free.
+While some password managers have free versions, they’re usually pretty bare bones.
 For those that cost more, you're often paying for ease-of-use, breach alerts, priority customer service, automatic changing of old passwords, cool interfaces, and ease of syncing across multiple devices.

 Does Norton offer a password manager?